Mission: Impossible – Dead Reckoning Part One: Development and pre-production

+McQuarrie revealed that for the flashback segments, he considered making them reflective of the 1989 setting akin to how a Tony Scott directed Mission: Impossible might have looked, down to de-aging all the actors and featuring Julia Roberts as the girlfriend murdered by Gabriel.
+However, he stepped back once discovering how pricey the effects would become, while also feeling a younger Cruise would be distracting to audiences.
+McQuarrie had also chosen to have Ilsa Faust die in the film while working on Maverick with Cruise, which he had co-written.
+He felt the decision would show the "stakes have to be real" and described Ilsa and Ethan's relationship as being "doomed to be together and yet doomed never to be together".

-Filming and COVID-19 shutdown
+Filming

-Under the working title Libra, filming was scheduled to begin on February 20, 2020, in Venice, set up to last for three weeks before moving to Rome in mid-March for 40 days, but due to the COVID-19 pandemic in Italy, production in the country was halted.
+Under the working title Libra, filming was scheduled to begin on February 20, 2020, in Venice, set up to last for three weeks before moving to Rome in mid-March for 40 days, but the COVID-19 pandemic in Italy halted production in the country.
 Three weeks later, stunt rehearsals began in Surrey, England, just before a hiatus.
-On July 6, 2020, after another hiatus, crew arriving in the UK were given permission to begin filming without going through the mandatory 14-day quarantine.
+On July 6, 2020, after another hiatus, crew arriving in the UK were permitted to begin filming without going through the mandatory 14-day quarantine.
 The set was located at Warner Bros Studios, Leavesden in Hertfordshire.

-The following month, similar permission was granted for filming in Møre og Romsdal, Norway.
+The following month, permission was granted for filming in Møre og Romsdal, Norway.
 That same month, a large fire broke out on a motorcycle stunt rig in Oxfordshire.
 The scene had taken six weeks to prepare and was "among one of the most expensive ever filmed in the U.K." No one was hurt in the incident.

 Filming began on September 6, 2020, when McQuarrie started to publish pictures from the sets on Instagram.
-In October 2020, across Norway, when the previous installment was filmed in Preikestolen, including the municipalities of Stranda and Rauma, with Cruise seen filming an action scene with Esai Morales atop a train.
-On October 26, 2020, production was halted in Italy after 12 people tested positive for COVID-19 on set.
+The film was shot with Sony CineAlta Venice cameras, making it the first film in the Mission: Impossible franchise to be shot digitally.
+In September 2020, filming took place in Norway, including in Stranda Municipality and Rauma Municipality, with Cruise seen filming an action scene with Esai Morales atop a train.
+On October 26, 2020, production was suspended in Italy after 12 people tested positive for COVID-19 on set.
 Filming resumed a week later.